Mozelle Alderson: Career

-She was born Mozelle Fagans in Bedford, Ohio in 1904.
+She was born Mozelle Fagans in Bedford, Ohio, in 1904.
 She married and moved to Chicago, Illinois.

-Alderson recorded three singles released by Black Patti Records in 1927, on which she was accompanied by the pianist Blind James Beck: "Mobile Central Blues", "Tall Man Blues", "Mozelle Blues", "State Street Special", "Sobbin' the Blues" and "Room Rent Blues".
+Alderson recorded three singles released by Black Patti Records in 1927, on which she was accompanied on the six tracks by the pianist Blind James Beck: "Mobile Central Blues", "Tall Man Blues", "Mozelle Blues", "State Street Special", "Sobbin' the Blues" and "Room Rent Blues".
 She recorded "Tight Whoopee" backed with "Tight in Chicago", released by Brunswick Records in 1930.
 The pianist Judson Brown accompanied her on the Brunswick recordings.
 She also recorded for the ARC and Vocalion labels.

 Harum Scarums, a trio comprising Big Bill Broonzy, Georgia Tom and Alderson, recorded the two-part "Alabama Scratch" in Grafton, Wisconsin, for Paramount Records (Paramount 13054) in January 1931, and it was reported that it sounded "as if it was a real party."

 The self-titled compilation album of the Famous Hokum Boys, issued in 2015 by JSP Records, includes the following in its credits: Mozelle Alderson, Scrapper Blackwell, Big Bill Broonzy, Georgia Tom, Frank Brasswell, Kansas City Kitty, Hannah May, and Arthur Petties.

 Alderson was widowed by 1941.
 She married John Slocum in Chicago in 1943.

 She died in Chicago in 1994, aged 89.

 Her recordings are available on several compilation albums.